TheTimeCo-op/README/README.md

   * @description
   */
   ```
-  commands above every function you write to keep things clear and everyone informed.
+  comments above every function you write to keep things clear and everyone informed.

   * Always ask questions if you have them!
 If people really like working on this then we might want to create a slack channel.